 - Governance (incl. data ownership, privacy, security) and business models are key issues to be addressed in future research.

 The UK agricultural industry should harness the power of data to support decision-making and ensure future success.
 There are now hundreds of companies offering everything from farm management software and precision tools to bots and drones, all using the power of big data.
 However, data experts say 90 per cent of the data collected is wasted.

 This conference will explore how ‘big data’ is being used to improve agricultural practices, how farmers and technologists should work together to extract the value of ‘big data’ and identify future development opportunities.

-The first draft of the programme is available here and we have had the first few speakers confirmed so watch this space.
-The venue is yet to be confirmed.
+The latest programme is available here and we have had most speakers confirmed so watch this space.

 Sponsorship packages are available so if your business would like to get involved please take a look at the options